memtrip/SQLKing/README.md

 tests can be used as a good reference on how to structure queries.

 ####TODO####
-- Add the Random() method to OrderBy
 - Execute CREATE INDEX queries for @Column annotations that use an index
 - Implement the @Column annotation foreign_key functionality
+- Auto generate the getter / setters of classes annotated with @Table